DivyaKundgar/Flight-Price-Prediction/README.md

 - *Additinal_Info:* In this column, we will get information about food, kind of food, and other amenities.

-Model	Accuracy
+#Model	Accuracy
-0	K-Nearest Neighbour	58.784150
+- 	K-Nearest Neighbour	58.784150
-1	Decision Tree	67.765084
+- 	Decision Tree	67.765084
-2	Random Forest	80.138329
+- 	Random Forest	80.138329

-For Random Forest Regressor,
+#For Random Forest Regressor
 - Before hyper tuning, R2 score = 80 %
 - After hyper tuning, R2 score = 82 %
 - The value of MAE drops as well, indicating that we are successful in tunning our model.